Temple of Amun, Jebel Barkal: Architecture and fittings

 During the Nineteenth Dynasty reign of Pharaoh Ramesses II, the structure included the Second and Third Pylons, a hypostyle court, a hall with annexes, a chapel, and a pronaos and naos complex.
 Additions included a second temple behind a pylon, another courtyard, probably without pillars, and several chapels.
 Ramesses II father, Seti I, is believed to have started these additions to the temple, and was also responsible for the 10 columns that replaced the porticos.

 A notable temple renovation and enlargement, attributed to Piye, occurred in three stages.
 First, the old temple was strengthened by a wall and another small portico.
 For the second step, a large hall with 50 columns, was built.
 Only the pillars, foundation walls, and entrances were made of sandstone, the remaining walls were of unbaked bricks.
 Lastly, Piye built a large farm, which was also decorated with columns.
 The court and the portico each had its own pylon.
 The whole temple complex became over 150 m long.
 The expansion of the temple was to show the success of his conquest of Egypt around 740 BCE.
 North of the First Pylon, a cache of statues was excavated, which included the headless statue of Tantamani (known also by his Amon name, "Tenutamon"), Taharqa's successor.

 Many rulers built additional stele, decorated walls or put up statues in the temple.
 As the religious center was important to both Egyptians and Nubians, Thutmose III stele contains the inscription, "Home of Amun and the Throne of the Two Lands"; found at the Amun temple, it is now at the Museum of Fine Arts, Boston.
 There are stelea attributed to Horemheb and Seti I. Taharqa built ten colossal figures.
 Tantamani erected a small shrine in the portico.
 In the first courtyard, there are pillars attributed to Piye and Harsiotef.

 Artifacts in museums

 Many major artifacts were excavated in 1916 by the Harvard University–Boston Museum of Fine Arts expedition to Egypt and the Sudan, which lasted from 1909 to 1916.
-They were assigned to the Museum of Fine Arts in the division of finds by the government of Sudan.
+Following the excavations, they were assigned to the Museum of Fine Arts in the division of finds by the colonial British-Egyptian government of Sudan.